maesoser/bcwatch/README.md

 # bcwatch

-Experimental bitcoin transaction analyzer.
-I'm still do not know what I pretend to do with this code.
+Experimental bitcoin transaction gatherer.
+I'm still do not know what I pretend to do with this tool.
+It shows on terminal and stores on json/csv/sqlite unconfirmed transactions broadcasted by [blockchain.info](https://blockchain.info)

 ## Compile